 I always enjoyed read-aloud time where my mom would read books aloud to my sister and I (I still do, in fact:).
 But some visual learners have a hard time focusing on a read-aloud book.

 One option is for the visual learner to read the book aloud to the others, if they are advanced enough in their reading skills.
 Another option is for the visual learner to have their own copy of the book, so they can follow along.

 Not all books have pictures and other visuals to accompany them.
 If possible, find some pictures or maps to go along with the book the visual learner is reading.

-This will help them to get more from their book as they are able to see what the book is talking about.
+This will help them to get more from their book as they see what the book is talking about.
 It will also probably make the book more interesting to them.

 Do you have any other tips for visual learners?
 I’m sure there are lots more good ideas out there, and I would love to hear them!
-Stay tuned for the posts on auditory and hands-on learners coming up in the next few weeks!
+And don’t forget to check out the posts on auditory learners and hands-on learners.